Mouad-Mehdi/computational-ballistics/README.md

 \end{cases}
 $$

-integrating in respect to time yields us the position equations bellow :
+integrating in respect to time yields the position equations bellow :

 $$
 \begin{cases}